dill/soapcheckr/README.md

+# soapcheckr

-# Check whether a soap film smoother boundary and knots make sense
+## Check whether a soap film smoother boundary and knots make sense

 Setting up a soap film smoother is often a hard and frustrating process.
 This function checks that the data that you feed to soap are “correct”.